AesaraB/mypaint-website/pages/_index.md

 +++
-title = "Say Hello to MyPaint" date = 2024-01-22T06:29:17+10:30
+title = "MyPaint: Work in Flow" date = 2024-01-22T06:29:17+10:30
 summary = "Welcome to the MyPaint proeject's website!"
 +++
-MyPaint is a nimble, distraction-free, and easy tool for digital painters.
+MyPaint is a nimble, distraction-free, and easy tool for painting and sketching from scratch.
+It has a versatile and configurable brush engine, and features many useful tools to improve productivity.

-It supports graphics tablets made by Wacom, and many similar devices.
-Its brush engine is versatile and configurable, and it provides useful, productive tools.
+At the heart of MyPaint is a beautifully simple painting experience, yet enough extensibility to keep more advanced users satisfied.

 # Features
+- Graphic tablet support
+- MyPaint's powerful in-house brush engine
-The standard brushes can emulate traditional media like charcoal, pencils, ink, or paint.
-But you don't have to limit yourself to just the standard ones.
-It’s easy to make expressive, artful new brushes that don’t respond like anything conventional.
+    - The standard brushes can emulate traditional media like charcoal, pencils, ink, or paint
+    - Easily create expressive, artful new brushes that don’t respond like anything conventional
+- Best in class drawing experience
+    - Focus on the art you make, not the tool you make it with.

-Fullscreen mode declutters the interface, leaving you with just your brush and your creativity.
+    - Fullscreen mode declutters the interface, leaving you with just your brush and your creativity.
 You can still reveal the tools you want, when you need them.
-This distraction-free approach means you can focus better on the art you make, not the tool you make it with.

-MyPaint has simplicity, yet it gives you all the tools you need to create great artwork.